syslog-ng/syslog-ng.github.io/doc/_admin-guide/050_The_configuration_file/006_Modules_in_syslog-ng/000_Loading_modules.md

 ## Use the @requires statement to ensure that the specified module is loaded

-To ensure that a module is loaded, include the following statement in the syslog-ng OSE configuration file or the external files included in the configuration file:
+To ensure that a module is loaded, include the following statement in the {{ site.product.short_name }} configuration file or the external files included in the configuration file:

 ```config